smwlinux/jira_code/README.md

 # jira_code
-sample code used in jira
+Sample code used in jira

 these are some sample scripts used in either description of a field to perform some action or groovy scripts called to perform other actions.